cdsittampalam/documentation/docs/Configure Account.md

 *   upgrade your account plan

-*   view / edit company name and domain
+*   view/edit company name and domain

 *   change the account owner

-*   view/edit account permissions / members
+*   view/edit account permissions and/or members

 Show Account Settings
 ---------------------

 1. Click the user icon on the sidebar.

 2. In the displayed account card, click **Account Settings**.